xballoy/xballoy.github.io/_posts/2019-09-12-git-from-beginner-to-advanced-user.md

 ## Disclaimer

-You might not be used to it, but I will be using Git **command line** in this presentation.
+This article uses the Git **command line** exclusively.

 - The command line is the only place you can run _all_ Git commands.
 - If you know how to run the command-line version, you can figure out how to run the GUI version.
-- Your choice of graphical client is a matter of personal taste, all users will have the command-line tools installed and available.
+- Your choice of graphical client is a matter of personal taste; all users will have the command-line tools installed and available.

-Many users will use only a limited subset of Git commands but don’t forget that Git is still under active development.
+Many users will use only a limited subset of Git commands, but don't forget that Git is still under active development.
 You can find all the changelogs on [GitHub](https://github.com/git/git/tree/master/Documentation/RelNotes).